 There are few monuments in the world more famous than the Leaning Tower of Pisa, and you’ll get to climb all 296 steps to its top on this fantastic five-hour roundtrip from Florence.

-With your expert guide, you’ll also take in the magnificent medieval Piazza dei Miracoli with its superlative cathedral and baptistery.
+With your expert guide, you’ll take in the magnificent medieval Piazza dei Miracoli with its superlative cathedral and baptistery.
 These splendid structures were a testament to the wealth and power Pisa enjoyed in the medieval world.
 Have a look out for the fabulous gargoyles on the corners of the cathedral's façade; some of them are quite scary.

 The pièce de résistance is, of course, the city’s famous Leaning Tower.
 Work started in 1173, but it took 200 years to finish the 56 m tower.
 It didn’t take long for the famous lean to set in - in fact it caused construction to be halted on several occasions.